SLBlundell/Economics-Dissertation/README.md

 ## 🚀 About Me
 I am a final year Economics undergrad at the University of Bristol.
-I'm incredibly interested in data analysis, specifically how this can relate to microeconomic policy and behavioural economics.
+I'm incredibly interested in data analysis, specifically how this can relate to financial markets and economic policy.

 I have worked as a Research Intern for a Chinese foreign policy research project with the university, having written reports to inform policy decisions in Parliament.
 I also participated in a Spring Internship within HSBC's Global Banking and Markets divisions in London.